Blue Motor Finance Claims: How to Spot Mis-Selling and Claim Your Refund

 2. Lack of Transparency – Most customers aren’t aware that there are commissions embedded within their finance agreements, especially before it was banned in 2021 when Blue Motor finance complaints started coming in.
 This non-disclosure led to overpayments, as borrowers were not fully informed of how much their loans cost, considering all the commissions topped up through the increment on interest rates.

-Let us clarify more the cause of this significant rise in Blue Motor Finance Claims and what it signified for customers.
+Let us clarify more the cause of this significant rise in Blue Motor Finance Claims and what it signifies for customers.

-1. Brokers increased interest rates to boost their commission which resulted to higher interest rates for consumers.
+1. Brokers increased interest rates to boost their commission which resulted in higher interest rates for consumers.

 Since lenders allowed dealers to set out interest rates, this created malice amongst dealers’ obligation to put the customer’s best interest first.
 Brokers intentionally inflated the interest rate, which caused monthly fees to increase as well, as this meant increasing their commissions too.
 Because of this unfair practice, customers are overcharged with higher interest rates thinking that this interest is based on their creditworthiness and not the broker’s financial incentives.
 With this, hikes became arbitrary, siding with the dealer’s benefits.

 The unfair commission structures were kept under wraps from the consumers.
-Rather than be presented with transparent pricing, lenders and brokers did not disclose how much commission was added to the consumer’s loans.
-There wasn’t information too on the financial incentives dealers received from hiking the interest.
+Rather than being presented with transparent pricing, lenders and brokers did not disclose how much commission was added to the consumer’s loans.
+There was no information on the financial incentives that dealers received from hiking the interest.
 What was supposed to be an efficient and cost-effective financing option for consumers became an avenue to charge more from customers, as brokers prioritised their profits over giving customers the best deals.
 While customers are thinking they are getting the best deals, dealers and lenders are enjoying the sums of their unfair practice.

 In light of the Blue Motor Finance news regarding payouts and Blue Motor Finance compensations to numerous lenders’ mis-selling tactics, thousands of customers are also seeking Blue Motor Finance refunds for overpaid interest and undisclosed commissions.